facebook/react/docs/docs/introducing-jsx.md

 It is called JSX, and it is a syntax extension to JavaScript.
 We recommend using it with React to describe what the UI should look like.
 JSX may remind you of a template language, but it comes with the full power of JavaScript.

->**Note:**
->
->Many people get turned off by JSX the first time they see it.
-One might think it violates separation of concerns but we believe [otherwise](https://www.youtube.com/watch?v=x7cQ3mrcKaY).
->
->We encourage you to [give it five minutes](https://signalvnoise.com/posts/3124-give-it-five-minutes).
-Facebook and many other companies successfully use it in production both for simple and complex apps.
->
->Also note that JSX is optional, and you can [use React without JSX](/react/docs/react-without-jsx.html).

 ### Embedding Expressions in JSX

 JSX comes with the full power of JavaScript.